mlzarathustra/ondes/TO-DO.md

          #  should be out: osc1.pwm
          #  so we can have a separate input for frequency
      ```
+ - the dot notation might help also with input levels for the OpAmp.
+If we can label the inputs, then we can give them base/amt settings.

  - velocity
     - review all amplitude adjustments